bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 is powerful, and as the cost comes down, it will only become more pervasive.
 One of the really powerful things is the accessibility it gives to non-coders.
-I can just imagine (in some later better UX) my mom using something that is powered by an LLM in the background to do some automations.
+I can just imagine (in some later better UX) my mom using something that is powered by an LLM in the background to do some "programming".
 Think of a Star Trek kind of computer interface.
 Of course there will be many challenges like hallucinations, safety, and privacy, but it's not a big leap to see how things will change.